 How to hire a dedicated software development team?

-According to recent data, there’s a 40 million global shortage of skilled developers.
+According to recent data, there’s a global shortage of 40 million skilled engineers.

 Unfortunately, it’s a serious problem that won’t go away soon.
 In fact, by 2030, the shortage is predicted to reach 85.2 million.